isc-projects/kea/doc/sphinx/arm/hooks.rst

        }
    }

-Note that the actual response contains many additional fields that are omitted here for clarity.
+The actual response contains many additional fields that are omitted here for clarity.
 The response format is exactly the same as used in ``config-get``, just limited to returning the shared network's information.